 In traditional collaboration, documents are shared via email attachments.
 Tracking versions and edits from multiple authors is difficult and time-consuming for users.
 Email systems have to contend with storing multiple copies of the same document, not to mention increased network traffic as documents are sent repeatedly.

-The use of SharePoint to store documents for collaboration has reduced these problems by providing consistent access to up-to-date versions of documents, the ability to track earlier versions, and centralized management.
+Storing documents for collaboration on SharePoint reduces these problems by: providing consistent access to up-to-date versions of documents, allowing users to track earlier versions, and centralizing management.
 Storing a single document, instead of many attachments, also reduces network and storage overhead.

 But this solution hasn't been perfect.
 When one author has a document open, other authors can't work on it.
-If someone forgets to close a document or check it in, other users may be locked out indefinitely, a situation that often requires a call to the IT department.
+Forgetting to close a document or check it in may lock out other users indefinitely, which can require help from the IT department to fix.

 Co-authoring in SharePoint Server addresses these issues by making it possible for multiple users to work on a document, at any time, without interfering with each other's changes.
 This approach streamlines many common document-collaboration scenarios.
 For example:

 Two or more authors work on different parts of a composite document.
-While one author works on his section of the document, another author can work on hers, without either interrupting the other's work.
+While one author works on part A of the document, another author can work on part B, without either interrupting the other's work.

 Several authors work on a composite slide show.
-Each author can add slides to the presentation and edit them, instead of working in isolation and trying to merge several documents and make them consistent all at the same time.
+Each author adds slides to the presentation and edits them, instead of working on separate presentations and trying to merge them later.

-A document is sent out to several experts and stakeholders, each of whom provides some edits or additions.
-No user's edits are lost, because they are all working on a central, server-stored document.
+A document is sent out to several experts and stakeholders, and each of them provides some edits or additions.
+No user's edits are lost, because they're all working on a central, server-stored document.

 Understanding the end-user experience of co-authoring in SharePoint Server

 Co-authoring is easy to use from the end user's point of view.
-When a user wants to work on a document in Word, PowerPoint, OneNote, Visio or one of the Office Web Apps, he or she merely opens it from SharePoint Server, as usual.
+When a user wants to work on a document in Word, PowerPoint, OneNote, Visio or one of the Office Web Apps, they open it from SharePoint Server, as usual.
 If another user already has the document open, both users can edit the document at the same time.
 One exception to this is that users can co-author in Excel Web App only if everyone uses the Excel Web App to access the workbook.
-If anyone uses Excel (the client application) to access the workbook, co-authoring in Excel Web App will be disabled for that workbook while it is open in the client application.
+If anyone uses Excel (the client application) to access the workbook, co-authoring in Excel Web App turns off for that workbook while it's open in the client application.

-In OneNote and OneNote Web App, shared notebooks enable users to share notes seamlessly.
-When a user edits a page of the notebook, those edits are automatically synchronized with other users of that notebook so that everybody has a complete set of notes.
-Edits made by multiple users on the same page appear automatically, which enables near real-time collaboration.
-Versioning and other shared features in OneNote make it possible for users to roll back edits, show what edits are new, and determine who made a specific edit.
+In OneNote and OneNote Web App, shared notebooks allow users to share notes seamlessly.
+When a user edits a page of the notebook, those edits automatically synchronize with other users of that notebook so that everybody has a complete set of notes.
+Edits made by multiple users on the same page appear automatically for nearly real-time collaboration.
+Versioning and other shared features in OneNote let users roll back edits, show what edits are new, and determine who made a specific edit.

-The Excel client application does not support co-authoring workbooks in SharePoint Server.
+The Excel client application doesn't support co-authoring workbooks in SharePoint Server.
 The Excel client application uses the Shared Workbook feature to support non-real-time co-authoring workbooks that are stored locally or on network (UNC) paths.
 Co-authoring workbooks in SharePoint is supported by using the Excel Web App.

 Important planning considerations for co-authoring in SharePoint Server